CTE Shell 1 - CTE Home

 Your HS girls are invited to participate in the 2026 Women in Industry Conference on Thursday, March 5, 2026, at the Moody Gardens Hotel and Convention Center in Galveston, Texas.
 This event is designed to advance the shared mission to increase awareness among high school girls of high-demand, high-wage career pathways in Texas.
 Your help in distributing this information through your networks will ensure more students gain access to life-changing career exploration opportunities.

 ❓Why This Matters for CTE?
-You are supporting:
+You are supportingIncreased awareness of high-demand workforce needs across Texas.

 - More students, especially young women, are pursuing high-wage technical career pathways